Grant-Archibald-MS/powerfuldev-testing/discussion/test-authoring.md

 - **testSuiteName**: This is the name of the test suite.
 It helps in identifying the suite among others.
 - **testSuiteDescription**: A brief summary of what the test suite covers.
 persona: This specifies the login persona, allowing you to show the experience using different user permissions.
 This is crucial for testing scenarios where user roles and permissions vary.
 - **appLogicalName**: The logical name of the app being tested.
-In this case, it is set to "NotNeeded", but can be configired with the name of Power App Canvas app being tested.
+In this case, it is set to "NotNeeded", but can be configured with the name of Power App Canvas app being tested.

 #### Test Cases